-When it’s your brand that gets impersonated, victims often unfairly blame your company, sharing their outrage on social media.
+When it is your brand that gets impersonated, victims often unfairly blame your company, sharing their outrage on social media.
 Even when a customer hasn’t been personally duped, publicity about cons bearing your brand name can mean they’ll be hesitant to open the next email you actually do send.
 And with these scandals living on Google for years, it’s not easy to put the past behind you, even when extra security measure have been taken to prevent it from occurring again.

 Not only can victims face financial ruin, but the ripple effect can also have serious repercussions to your bottom line.
 Among other things, it can hobble marketing efforts in a channel that’s 40 times more effective at generating revenue than any other digital medium at your disposal.
-The impact can be long-lasting, with negative stories simply one Google search away.
+The impact can be long-lasting, despite your best efforts to move forward.

 Unfortunately, while traditional secure email gateways (SEGs) and other email security solutions are generally quite good at ferreting out malicious links and malware, they haven’t proven effective at countering fraud attacks that are primarily propelled by social engineering.

-Instead, some organizations are finding they need to deploy artificial intelligence-based technologies that apply behavioral analytics to understand the relationships between sender and receiver to sniff-out socially-engineered email attacks.
+Instead, some organizations are finding they need to deploy artificial intelligence-based technologies that apply behavioral analytics to understand the relationships between sender and receiver to detect and prevent socially-engineered email attacks.

 As for protecting customers?
 That can be even harder.
-While many organizations have implemented the Domain-based Message Authentication Reporting and Conformance (DMARC) standard that can help recipient systems spot brand impersonators, only 20% of them have set up the DMARC policy parameters needed to do this effectively.
+While many organizations have implemented the Domain-based Message Authentication Reporting and Conformance (DMARC) standard that can help recipient systems spot brand impersonators, only 12% of the Fortune 500 have set up the DMARC policy parameters needed to do this effectively.
 Organizations across the FTSE 100 and ASX 100 show even worse numbers.